sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 1573	1573	[[0.123519175, -0.23811509, -0.22812074, -0.16.
 {% endhighlight %}
 <p></p>
-This step bridges the gap between model training and interpretability, allowing for a deeper understanding of how the GNN processes and classifies EEG-based sliding window graphs.</p>
+This step bridges the gap between model training and interpretability, allowing for a deeper understanding of how the GNN processes and classifies EEG-based sliding window graphs.
+<p></p>
 <h4>Cosine Similarity Analysis for Graph Embeddings</h4>
+<p></p>

-<p>This step evaluates the similarity between pre-final embedding vectors generated by the GNN model for sliding window graphs.
-By calculating cosine similarity, we gain insights into the relationships and connectivity patterns captured by the model.</p>
+This step evaluates the similarity between pre-final embedding vectors generated by the GNN model for sliding window graphs.
+By calculating cosine similarity, we gain insights into the relationships and connectivity patterns captured by the model.
+<p></p>
 Key Steps:
 <ul>
     <li><strong>Graph Embedding Vectors:</strong> Each graph is represented by a vector derived from the GNN's pre-final embedding layer, summarizing temporal and spatial relationships within the EEG signal.</li>